EdwinVW/dapr-workshop/Assignment02/step-by-step.md

 1. Open to the command-shell window in which the FineCollectionService runs.

-1. Stop de service by pressing `Ctrl-C` and close the command-shell by clicking the trashcan icon in its title bar (or typing the `exit` command).
+1. Stop de service by pressing `Ctrl-C`.
+Keep this terminal window open and focused.

 1. Add a reference to the Dapr ASP.NET Core integration library: